 There’s a way of practising yoga which is about outer alignment and ‘getting it right’, a beginners approach, and rightly so, as a certain level of technique, gross flexibility and strength is needed to progress.
 As students get more experienced and listen in we are able to develop and hold postures in a process of observation, experiment, testing, reflecting.
 In my observation, the psoas muscle really works on this intuitive level.
 As the psoas links to the lowest throrcaic vertebra, also the attachment for the diaphragm, focus with the yogic breath serves to deepen this connection.

 The psoas is deep inside, literally and metaphorically.
-As Chris Croft*, ashtanga teacher, says, there can be an outer shell of asana shape or everyday posture which is an armour to protect what’s inside, and is about control.
 Think of the fluid movement of a dancer or yogi where there is psoas connection: a feeling of relaxation and joy arises.
 Compare this with the image of a person moving stiffly or with little range, ‘uptight’; maybe you feel a little sad and compassionate for what life might have thrown them.
 The psoas, in it’s role as hip flexor, brings us into the foetal postion, pulled up into a ball which is the fear position.
 The psoas holds on to past trauma and working with it allows release.

 Yoga is a long letting go.
 If you’ve been to a yoga class you know you feel more relaxed afterwards.
 With regular practice you will clear yourself of past ‘stuff’ and then move on to a maintenance programme of regular emotion release, well-being, and develop greater equanimity and courage in the face of all life throws you.
 It starts with those fascinating leg raises!